pytorch/serve/examples/intel_extension_for_pytorch/README.md

 Once Intel® Extension for PyTorch* is enabled, deploying PyTorch model follows the same procedure shown [here](https://pytorch.org/serve/use_cases.html).
 TorchServe with Intel® Extension for PyTorch* can deploy any model and do inference.

 ## TorchServe with Launcher
-Launcher is a script to automate the process of tunining configuration setting on Intel hardware to boost performance.
+Launcher is a script to automate the process of tuning configuration setting on Intel hardware to boost performance.
 Tuning configurations such as OMP_NUM_THREADS, thread affinity, memory allocator can have a dramatic effect on performance.
 Refer to [Performance Tuning Guide](https://github.com/intel/intel-extension-for-pytorch/blob/master/docs/tutorials/performance_tuning/tuning_guide.md) and [Launch Script Usage Guide](https://github.com/intel/intel-extension-for-pytorch/blob/master/docs/tutorials/performance_tuning/launch_script.md) for details on performance tuning with launcher.

 All it needs to use TorchServe with launcher is to set its configuration in `config.properties`.